 Your initial resource for any kind of information or support regarding your disability must be your university.
 All universities in Australia have a specific disability support service office integrated in their campus or a professional Disability Adviser.
 Responsibilities in charge of this office are many, including learning assistance and emotional care for students.

-It is highly recommended to register at the university’s office for disabled students as soon as you enroll course or within the first week of the semester.
+It is highly recommended to register at the university’s office for students with disabilities as soon as you enroll course or within the first week of the semester.
 This will give them enough time to evaluate the impact your disability will have on your studies and in turn, will be able to put support in place at the right time, in the right way.

 The range of their services is wide and can also be modified in case you have specific disability-related needs.
 For example, you may have some hearing problems and you need some technology hearing aids to use while in class with the participation of your teacher.
 In such a scenario, the disability support service may take care to equip you with such devices and will also request teachers to play their role in the process.